Long March 11

-The Long March 11 (長征十一號運載火箭), or Chang Zheng 11 as in pinyin, abbreviated LM-11 for export or CZ-11 within China (and designated 11H when launched from sea), is a Chinese four stage solid-propellant carrier rocket of the Long March family, which is developed by the China Aerospace Science and Technology Corporation.
-It was designed with the ability to launch on short notice and it can launch from road vehicles (CZ-11) and ships (CZ-11H).
-The vehicle can be cold launched from a launch tube mounted on a road mobile vehicle.
+The Long March 11 (长征十一号运载火箭), or Chang Zheng 11 as in pinyin, abbreviated LM-11 for export or CZ-11 within China (and designated 11H when launched from sea), is a Chinese four stage solid-propellant carrier rocket of the Long March family, which is developed by the China Aerospace Science and Technology Corporation.
+It was designed as a "quick reaction" rocket with the ability to launch on short notice, from road vehicles (CZ-11) and ships (CZ-11H).

+Based on a number of design similarities, it is believed the rocket was developed from the DF-31 ICBM, by adding an additional solid propelant 4th stage to the 3 stage missile.
+This is what gives it its quick launch capabilities, as it can be stored for a longer time than liquid-fueled rockets, and then quickly cold launched from a launch tube, from a sea barge or road mobile vehicle.

 The maiden flight of the Long March 11 occurred on 25 September 2015.

 The first sea launch occurred on 5 June 2019, from a converted barge stationed in the Yellow Sea.
-Seventeen launches have been made as of December 2023, five of them from sea.
+Eighteen launches have been made as of December 2025, six of them from sea.